arun-arunisto/OpenCVTutorialAbel/README.md

 >  For seaborn you can use the datasets from [here.](https://drive.google.com/drive/folders/1X5Wvsw-_BuoKrOA-b4j6bYGLmDmBbYuA?usp=sharing)
 >  And the colab notebook for all the maps you can find [here.](https://drive.google.com/drive/folders/1X5Wvsw-_BuoKrOA-b4j6bYGLmDmBbYuA?usp=sharing)

+## 09.09.2024
+- Finger Counter using opencv and mediapipe